|Born||in Milwaukee, Wisconsin, USA|

 Mini Bio (1)

 Towards the end of the new millennium, Rae attended the James Stewart Centennial Tribute at the Samuel Goldwyn Theater in Beverly Hills, California, which was hosted by Robert Wagner.
 Among the attendees were Ann Rutherford, Shirley Jones, Cora Sue Collins, and Stewart's daughter, Kelly Stewart.
-Carroll Baker was also supposed to have attended the tribute, but if she did, she is nowhere to be found in the Academy's photos.
-Rae's older sister, Beverly, died from pancreatic cancer in 1998, her divorced husband of 35 years, John Strauss, had died, after a long battle of Parkinson's disease, in 2011.
-A pancreatic cancer survivor, around the same time after John's death, she continues to act while making guest appearances everywhere, especially TV Land, which her show, The Facts of Life (1979), won the award.
+Rae's older sister, Beverly, died from pancreatic cancer in 1998, while Charlotte's divorced husband of 35 years, John Strauss, died in 2011, after a long battle of Parkinson's disease.
+A pancreatic cancer survivor, around the time after John's death, she continued to act while making guest appearances everywhere, especially TV Land, where her show, The Facts of Life (1979), won the 2011 award for Pop Culture Icon.

 - IMDb Mini Biography By: Gary Richard Collins II (firstname.lastname@example.org)